capistrano/capistrano/docs/documentation/getting-started/authentication-and-authorisation/index.markdown

-**Note:** The `chmod g+s` is a really handy, and little known Unix feature, it means that at the operating system level, without having to pay much attention to the permissions at runtime, all files an directories created inside the `${deploy_to}` directory will inherit the group ownership, that means in this case even though we are root, the files will be created being owned by `root` with the group `deploy`, the `umask 0002` ensures that the files created
+**Note:** The `chmod g+s` is a really handy, and little known Unix feature, it means that at the operating system level, without having to pay much attention to the permissions at runtime, all files and directories created inside the `${deploy_to}` directory will inherit the group ownership, that means in this case even though we are root, the files will be created being owned by `root` with the group `deploy`, the `umask 0002` ensures that the files created